US stocks drift as S&P 500 flirts with its first drop in 7 days

 Target and Home Depot rival Lowe’s will report their latest results on Wednesday.

-In the bond market, the yield on the 10-year Treasury rose to 4.50% from 4.46% late Monday.
-The two-year yield, which more closely tracks expectations for action by the Federal Reserve, edged up to 3.98% from 3.97%.
+In the bond market, the yield on the 10-year Treasury rose to 4.49% from 4.46% late Monday.
+The two-year yield, which more closely tracks expectations for action by the Federal Reserve, was holding steadier at 3.97%, where it was late Monday.

 Concern still remains that Trump's tariffs could push the U.S. economy into a recession, even if it's held up OK for the time being.
 If a recession does happen, the U.S. government may have less room to offer support for the economy through big spending plans or direct stimulus checks to households than in prior downturns.
-That's because the U.S. government's debt is so much higher now, and it could be set to get even bigger with Washington debating more cuts to taxes, as Moody's cited in its downgrade.
+That's because the U.S. government's debt is so much higher now, and it could be set to get even bigger with Washington debating more cuts to taxes.

 If the U.S. government can’t offer as much fiscal support for the economy, that could make the next recession deeper and last longer, according to James Egelhof, chief U.S. economist and other strategists at BNP Paribas.
 That could put more pressure on the Federal Reserve to prop up the economy by itself through lower interest rates.